Jefferson227/busca-cinema-backend/README.md

 This is the repository dedicated to be the backend to the [busca-cinema](https://github.com/Jefferson227/busca-cinema) project.
 Here I give some shots on nodejs with express and even some web scrapping with cheeriojs.

+## Location

+There are different branches for the specific locations:
+* `master` for brazilian cities
+* `feature/tribute` for canadian cities

 ## Setup

 Install the dependencies